How To Accept a Job Offer (With Steps, Example and Tips)

 This article has been approved by an Indeed Career Coach

-During the offer process, there are a few standard steps you can expect, including an offer notification, verbal or initial offer and final offer.
-Wait times between your last interview and offer conversations vary, but following up if you haven’t heard back in three business days is acceptable unless they’ve given you a timeline for the next steps.
+During the offer process, there are a few standard steps you can expect, including an offer notification, verbal or initial offer and a final offer.
+Wait times between your last interview and job offer conversations vary, but following up if you haven’t heard back in at least three business days is acceptable—unless they have given you a timeline for the next steps.

-The first (often more informal) offer will likely come in the form of a phone call or email.
-After the first conversation, you should receive a formal communication containing your official offer.
+The first (often more informal) job offer will likely come in the form of a phone call or an email.
+After that first conversation, you should receive a formal communication containing your official job offer.
 If the offer looks good as-is, you’ll move into the acceptance communications.
-If not, use this time to negotiate.
-Let’s take a closer look at each phase.
+If the offer doesn't, use this time to negotiate.
+Let’s take a closer look at each of the phases:

-Negotiating items in the offer terms is a common part of the acceptance process.
-If they offer up details about salary or benefits in the initial, more informal portion of the offer process, use that time to negotiate before they’ve drafted your formal offer letter.
+Negotiating the terms of an offer is a common part of the job acceptance process.
+If the employer offers up details about salary and/or benefits in the initial, more informal portion of the job offer process, use that time to negotiate before they’ve drafted your formal offer letter.

-If you’re seeing the details of your offer for the first time in the official job offer letter and have decided there are one or more changes you'd like to request, contact the employer to set up a time to talk as opposed to simply sending a counter offer letter.
-You can keep this simple and professional, like the following:
+If you’re seeing the details of your job offer for the first time in the official job offer letter and decide there are one or more change(s) you'd like to request, contact the employer to set up a time to talk, rather than simply sending a counteroffer letter.
+You can keep this simple like:

 “I’ve reviewed the offer and I would like to discuss the details more carefully.
 When can we set up a time to speak?”

 When the employer comes back with their decision, don’t opt for another negotiation.
-If they’ve agreed to your request(s) and you are comfortable with the new terms, express your appreciation and intent to sign the offer as soon as possible.
-If they decline, politely thank them for considering and reflect on whether or not the offer is acceptable as-is.
+If they’ve agreed to your request(s) and you’re comfortable with the new terms, express your appreciation and intent to accept and sign the offer as soon as possible.
+If they decline your requests, politely thank them for considering and reflect on whether or not the offer is acceptable as-is.

 Follow these steps when accepting a job offer:

-It’s always best to be timely in your response to the job offer.
-Be sure to send a note upon receiving the offer stating the steps you are taking and when they can expect a reply.
+After you’ve received the official offer, it's time to figure out exactly how to respond.
+It’s always best to be timely in your response to a job offer.
+Be sure to send a note upon receiving the offer stating the steps you’re taking and when they can expect a reply.

-Be sure to review your response several times to spot any errors.
-It’s always helpful to again enlist a friend or mentor to help in the process.
-If you are accepting via phone or in person, be sure to practice your response and prepare for any questions or further negotiations.
+Be sure to review your job acceptance response several times to spot any errors.
+It’s always helpful to again enlist a friend or a mentor to help in this process so as to ensure you get your new opportunity off to a great start.

 Here’s an example of a job acceptance letter or email: